 Naturalist Guide, Explorer’s Inn, Peru (1998)

-Wells G., Fisher J., Porras I., Staddon S. & Ryan C. (in review) Optimising monitoring in smallholder payments for ecosystem service schemes: keep it local, understand 'accuracy' and identify co-benefits.
-Ecological Economics
+Wells G., Fisher J., Porras I., Staddon S. & Ryan C. (2017) Rethinking monitoring in smallholder carbon payments for ecosystem service schemes: devolve monitoring, understand accuracy and identify co-benefits.
+Ecological Economics, 139, 115-127.

 Mallaband B., Staddon S. & Wood G. (2017) Crossing transdisciplinary boundaries within energy research: An 'on the ground' perspective from early career researchers.
-Energy Research & Social Science, online 11/02/17
+Energy Research & Social Science, 26, 107-111.

 Mallaband B., Wood G., Buchanan K., Staddon S., Mogles N. & Gabe-Thomas E. (2017) Integrating social science into UK energy research: A reality check from those on the inside.
 Energy Research & Social Science, 25, 9-18.